 By Laura Null

-The posters were hung throughout the campus, displaying various projects on political, racial/ethical, cultural, gender differences, barriers and multiple other topics and issues people face every day.
+The 30 posters were hung throughout the campus displaying various projects on political, racial, ethnic, cultural, gender differences, barriers and multiple other topics and issues people face every day.

-The 30 posters are a part of the Inclusion Poster Project that was led by Art and Design Professor David Mazure for Graphic Design 1: ART 220.
-They also partnered with Philosophy Professor T Storm Heter for his Human Rights and Freedom: PHIL 235 class.
+Design Professor David Mazure for Graphic Design 1: ART 220 led the project.
+His classes partnered with Philosophy Professor T Storm Heter and his Human Rights and Freedom: PHIL 235 students.
+The project was funded by Provost Jo Bruno.

 Out of the 30 posters, two seemed to be the most talked about around campus and in the open forum.

-The second poster, created by student Alyssa Gonzales, received the most feedback out of all of the posters.
+The second poster, created by junior art and design major Alyssa Gonzales from Allentown, Pa., received the most feedback out of all of the posters.

 Then, about three to four days later, captions were put up beside the posters, along with the artist’s intention.

-ESU’s Provost Jo Bruno put out a public statement about The Inclusion Poster Project, stating that the project was inspired by internationally renowned graphic designer, Mirko Ilic’s and the memorable poster exhibition.
+Bruno put out a public statement about the Inclusion Poster Project, stating that the project was inspired by internationally renowned graphic designer Mirko Ilic’s memorable poster exhibition.

-“It intends to communicate the unique perspective of ESU students on the topic of inclusion,” said Bruno.
+“It intends to communicate the unique perspective of ESU students on the topic of inclusion,” she said.

 He wanted the students to use their art to show what inclusion meant for them.

-Along with that, tweets were sent directly to East Stroudsburg University’s twitter page saying that the university should not take a stance on political or controversial topics.
+Tweets were sent directly to ESU’s Twitter page saying that the university should not take a stance on political or controversial topics.

-Many said that the university’s logo should not have placed in the corner of every poster.
+Many said that the university’s logo should not have been placed in the corner of every poster.

 In a tweet last week, the President of ESU’s College Republicans Matthew Deegan said “@PresidentWelsh is this the political position the University is taking?
 ESU logo top left corner.”
 Deegan was referring to the Trump poster in Stroud Hall.